frederic-perez/AmE-dictionary/data/idioms.md

 __what if scenario__
 __what makes (one) tick__ _We’ve never captured one of them, and consequently don’t know what makes them tick._
 __what on earth__
+__what-if__ _n informal_ A hypothetical question; speculation: _one of the great what-ifs of modern history._ _Evaluate various what-if scenarios._
 __What’s that got to do with the price of tea in China?__ A rhetorical question calling attention to a non-sequitur or irrelevant statement or suggestion made by another person.
 __what’s the deal?__
 __wheels are turning, the__ Things have begun developing, unfolding, or progressing. _That gets your wheels turning._
 __when pigs can fly__ At a time that will never come to pass.
 (Used to show skepticism or cynicism over someone’s hypothetical remark.)
 __when pigs fly__ :three: Never, impossible.
-__when the chips are down__ :two: When a situation has become difficult.
-The expression alludes to having a low amount of poker chips, which means that one may soon lose.
+__when the chips are down__ :three: When a situation has become especially difficult, desperate, or hard to recover from.
+The expression alludes to having a low amount of poker chips, which means that one may soon lose. _You can tell a lot about a person’s character from how they act when the chips are down._
 __where the sun doesn’t shine__
 __which way the wind blows__ What appears probable or likely; how a certain course or situation is likely to develop. _It looks like I might be considered for the job, but I’m waiting to see which way the wind blows._
 __whip by__ (whipping by) _The summer is whipping by._